dotnet/orleans/Runtime-Implementation-Details/Runtime-Tables.md

 Each row is in the format ([`StatsTableData`](https://github.com/dotnet/orleans/blob/master/src/Orleans/AzureUtils/StatsTableDataManager.cs#L38)):

-1. *PartitionKey* - DeploymentId and last hour
+1. *PartitionKey* - `DeploymentId$ReverseTimestampToTheNearestHour` - deploymentId and last hour
-2. *RowKey* - ticks of the current time, silo name, monotonically growing sequence number
+2. *RowKey* - `ReverseTimestampToTheNearestSecond$Name$counter` - current second, silo name, monotonically growing sequence number
 3. *DeploymentId* -  the deployment id of this Orleans service
 4. *Time* -  the current time of the reporting on the reporting silo
 5. *Address* - the silo address (ip:port:epoch) of this silo